code-423n4/2022-12-Stealth-Project-findings/data/RaymondFam-Q.md

 Note: A report associated with `Pool.sol` and `SafeERC20Min.sol` delineating the malicious attack has been separately submitted.

-Here are the other instances entailed:
+Here are the other instances entailed that may not have posed a risk but for informational purpose:

 [File: TransferHelper.sol](https://github.com/code-423n4/2022-12-Stealth-Project/blob/main/router-v1/contracts/libraries/TransferHelper.sol)